 § 180.755 When will I know whether the suspension is continued or terminated?

 The suspending official must make a written decision whether to continue, modify, or terminate your suspension within 45 days of closing the official record.
-The official record closes upon the suspending official's receipt of final submissions, information and findings of fact, if any.
+The official record closes upon the suspending official's receipt of final submissions, information, and findings of fact, if any.
 The suspending official may extend that period for good cause.

 § 180.760 How long may my suspension last?

-(a) If legal or debarment proceedings are initiated at the time of, or during your suspension, the suspension may continue until the conclusion of those proceedings.
-However, if proceedings are not initiated, a suspension may not exceed 12 months.
+(a) If legal or debarment proceedings are initiated at the time of or during your suspension, the suspension may continue until the conclusion of those proceedings.
+However, a suspension may not exceed 12 months if proceedings are not initiated.

-(b) The suspending official may extend the 12 month limit under paragraph (a) of this section for an additional 6 months if an office of a U.S. Assistant Attorney General, U.S. Attorney, or other responsible prosecuting official requests an extension in writing.
+(b) The suspending official may extend the 12-month limit under paragraph (a) of this section for an additional 6 months if an office of a U.S. Assistant Attorney General, U.S. Attorney, or other Federal, State, or local responsible prosecuting official requests an extension in writing.
 In no event may a suspension exceed 18 months without initiating proceedings under paragraph (a) of this section.

-(c) The suspending official must notify the appropriate officials under paragraph (b) of this section of an impending termination of a suspension at least 30 days before the 12 month period expires to allow the officials an opportunity to request an extension.
+(c) The suspending official must notify the appropriate officials under paragraph (b) of this section of an impending termination of a suspension at least 30 days before the 12-month period expires to allow the officials an opportunity to request an extension.

 Subpart H—Debarment